backstage/backstage/.changeset/ninety-turtles-wait.md

 '@backstage/plugin-techdocs': patch
 ---

-The html tag attributes in the documentation content inserted to shadow DOM is preserved to improve accessibility
+The HTML tag attributes in the documentation content inserted to shadow DOM is preserved to improve accessibility